oracle-livelabs/apex/proof-of-concept/1-installing-sample-datasets/create-data-model-using-ai.md

     ![Object Browser](./images/explore-tables.png " ")

-This completes Lab 1.
+## **Summary**

 You now know how to configure Generative AI Services using Workspace Utilities and Create a Data Model using AI.
 You may now **proceed to the next lab**.

 ## Acknowledgments

 - **Author** - Roopesh Thokala, Senior Product Manager
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, Jan 2025
+- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, January 2025